Jean-Claude Touche: Biography

 Jean-Claude Touche was born in Paris.
-His father, Firmin Touche, was concertmaster of the Concerts Colonne and academic at the Conservatoire de Paris.
+His father, Firmin Touche (Avignon, 25 juillet 1875-1957), was concertmaster of the Concerts Colonne and academic at the Conservatoire de Paris.

-In 1941, he entered the Conservatoire de Paris where Henri Rabaud had just given way to Claude Delvincourt.
+In 1941, Jean-Claude entered the Conservatoire de Paris where Henri Rabaud had just given way to Claude Delvincourt.
 He attended the classes of Maurice Duruflé and Marcel Dupré.
 He won a first prize in organ in 1944, three months before his death.

 During his very short existence, he composed some quality works: Thème et variations sur Veni creator and a Pastorale pour orgue.

 "He had the virtuoso's gifts, clarity, flames.
 His executions were at the same time thoughtful and alive.
 He loved improvisation and shared with his listeners his aspirations and religious ecstasy."
 Thus spoke Marcel Dupré about his student.

 In Le Figaro dated 12 August 1999, Hélène de Felice wrote: "All those who knew Jean-Claude Touche have an extraordinary memory of him.
 He possessed the charisma that beauty brings to the intelligence, the beauty of the mind and the beauty of the heart.
 He radiated a real faith, that which leads to total devotion..."

-Unknown to the public, Jean-Claude Touche could have become a very great French musician and conductor.
-Trying to pick up a wounded person laying on a stretcher on rue de Rivoli, at the corner of the place de la Concorde, a German bullet came to strike mortally this young musician, eighteen years old, on 25 August 1944, during the battles of the Liberation of Paris.
-He died on 29 August 1944 after a desperate surgery.
-Touche is buried at Père-Lachaise Cemetery (44th division).
+Jean-Claude Touche was a promising French musician and conductor whose career was cut short: while trying to pick up a wounded person lying on a stretcher in the rue de Rivoli, at the corner of the place de la Concorde, a German bullet fatally struck this eighteen-year-old on August 25, 1944, during the battles for the Liberation of Paris.
+He died on August 29, 1944, after a desperate operation.
+Touche is buried in the Père-Lachaise Cemetery (44th division).